Joe-Downs/pr-milestoner/README.md

 # Pull Request Milestoner
-A minor action which assigns milestones to pull requests based off of the `MAJOR.MINOR.` version of the base branch.
+A minor action which assigns milestones to pull requests based off of the `MAJOR.MINOR` version of the base branch.
 If multiple milestones match that form, the milestone with the closest due date is assigned.
 The action will only apply a milestone if there currently isn't one already applied - this is to prevent human-assigned milestones from getting overwritten.